HydraMeshnet/developer-portal/glossary.md

 Where

 - `@context` defines the DID document format (JSON-LD context).
 - `keys` is strictly ordered and append only.
-The key itself at a specific index might be changed though.
+Some attributes of the key at a specific index might be changed though (e.g. `revokedHeight`).
-- `keys.controller` identifies the controller of the corresponding private key.
+- `keys.controller` identifies the controller of the corresponding private key and is an optional field to explicitly grant rights to an entity represented by a different DID.

 ## Implicit (Throw Away) DID Document

-Some minimalistic use cases might simply need signatures and simple authorization tokens, but don't need support for multiple devices, organizational structures with delegates and other advanced rights management features.
+Some minimalistic use cases might only need signatures and simple authorization tokens, but don't need support for multiple devices, organizational structures with delegates and other advanced rights management features.
 To make these cases simpler and cheaper, we do not always require registering a DID by adding a DID document to the blockchain.
 When there's no explicitly registered DID document found, the implicit Document below is returned and used instead as default.

 ```json